 Hayden Pass

-I have often thought of the
+I have often thought of the Sangre

-Sangre de Cristo Range as the perfect
+de Cristo Range as the perfect combination of

-combination of Colorado landforms.
-It is a
+Colorado landforms.
+It is a long fault block

-long fault block range, a wall of mountains
+range, a wall of mountains with pedestals made up

-of this is characteristic of mountain ranges
+from alluvial fans.
+All of this is characteristic

-in the Intermountain west, mostly to the west
+of mountain ranges in the Intermountain west,

-of Colorado.
-But the Sangre de Cristo
+mostly to the west of Colorado.
+But the Sangre de

-mountains also have the sculpted alpine peaks
+Cristo mountains also have the sculpted alpine

-that are more characteristic of northern
+peaks that are more characteristic of northern

 glaciated alpine mountains.